nycmeshnet/nycmeshnet.github.io/download/index.md

 [Our firmware](https://github.com/nycmeshnet) is based on [qMp](http://qmp.cat/), which is an [OpenWrt](https://openwrt.org/) package using [BMX6](http://bmx6.net/projects/bmx6) meshing protocol.
 Thanks to Roger at qMp for all of his help.

 **Am I on the mesh?**

+After you successfully flash your router and you have <a href="mailto:newnode@nycmesh.net">emailed us</a>, and we have added your tinc tunneling key, you should be on the mesh.
+If you re-flash your router (not usually necessary) you will have to email us again so we can add your new tinc tunneling key.
+Emailing us also lets us know who's router was just flashed.

 A quick test to see if you are on the mesh is to go here- [http://10.100.4.10/](http://10.100.4.10/)